 What is programming?

-Worldcon program typically has 650-800 program items that comprise a varied selection of panels, lectures, discussion groups, Kaffeeklatsches and literary beers, readings, demos, workshops, autographings, special events, live entertainment, family activities, and more.
+Worldcon program typically has 650-800 program items that comprise a varied selection of panels, lectures, discussion groups, Table Talks (previously known as Kaffeeklatsches and literary beers), readings, demos, workshops, autographings, special events, live entertainment, family activities, and more.
 Topics include everything from science fiction, fantasy, and horror to comics, writing, reading, music, and gaming.
 You can learn about some of our planned areas.

 Will you have a virtual programming?

 Chicon 8 is planning on being a primarily in-person convention but it will have virtual components.
 If you are interested in being a program participant on Virtual items please follow our standard program participant process by filling in our program participant interest form and within a few weeks we will send you the program participant survey.

 Yes!
 The details can be found on the dedicated children’s program page.

 Yes!
 The details can be found on the dedicated academic program page.

 What if I have a program question that isn’t answered on this page?

 Please email us and we will answer any questions you might have.